 How can a scrapbook be translated to the screen in a compelling way?
 Scrapbooks hold a wealth of potential in their ability to tell strong stories, yet they can be under-appreciated as an art form.
-Join artist Saroja Ponnambalam for a virtual workshop that responds to the theme of Inheritance on the second floor of the GTA21 exhibition.
-Here the artists explore what information—material or immaterial—do we leave behind or bring forward?
-Similarly, Ponnambalam asks participants to draw from their own scrapbooks, diaries, and archives to build a video-based artwork.
+Join artist Saroja Ponnambalam for a virtual workshop that responds to Aaron Jones’ lightbox piece in the GTA21 exhibition – which can be seen on the west facade of the building.
+Jones experiments with scale and proportion in his collages, and his work in the GTA21 exhibition plays with the different ways that collage can be displayed.
+In this workshop, Ponnambalam asks participants to draw from their own scrapbooks, diaries, and archives to build a video-based artwork.

 Scrapbooks of all forms contain various archives – photographs, collages, scribbles, poetry, letters, texts, emails, drawings, magazine cut-outs, home videos, cellphone footage, super 8mm films, toys and other objects.
 There is a lot to uncover through our personal and family scrapbooks and archives, especially clues that reveal pieces of our intergenerational histories, traumas and legacies.